 However, when considering using these drugs for their alopecia, many people are unsure about which one to use.
 Also, they don’t know if both can be used together to give an even bigger boost to their hair growth.

 In this guide, you’ll learn more about the differences between minoxidil and finasteride and how you can use them.

-What Are Minoxidil and Finasteride?
+What Are The Differences Between Minoxidil and Finasteride?

 DHT is the reason why men lose hair as a result of male pattern baldness.
 By binding to the hair follicles, it leads to their shrinkage and weakened state, eventually causing irreparable damage.